-- 1 small jalepeno pepper, seeded and finely minced
+- 1 large jalapeño pepper, stem and seeds removed, finely minced

-- Mix the marinade ingredients together.
-Place in a large casserole dish or plastic bag.
-Add the bell peppers, mushrooms, and onions.
+- In a small bowl, mix all of the marinade ingredients together, seasoning with salt to taste.
+Place in a large casserole dish or Ziploc plastic bag.
+Add the bell peppers, mushrooms, and onion.
 Toss to coat.
 Let marinate for 1 hour, mixing once or twice.

-- Heat a large heavy-bottomed skillet over high heat.
-Add the olive oil.
-Once hot, add the bell peppers, mushrooms and onions, draining as much of the marinade away as possible.
+- Heat a large heavy-bottomed pan over high heat.
+Generously coat the pan with oil.
+Add the marinated vegetables, draining as much of the marinade away as possible.

-- Cook, stirring only a few times, until any marinade has cooked off, and the vegetables are just beginning to sear around the edges, 7-10 minutes.
-Remove from heat and serve immediately with warmed tortillas.
+- Cook, stirring infrequently, until marinade has cooked off and the vegetables are starting to sear at the edges, 5-7 minutes.
+Serve immediately with warmed tortillas.

 Depending on the size of the pan, the filling may need to be cooked in batches so that the pan is not crowded.
 A crowded pan prevents good searing.